 Since our inception, until the date of incorporation, all our operations have been financed by our Parent, BioXcel, in the form of net Parent investment.
-For the period from inception (March 29, 2017)

-until June 30, 2017 (effective date of the Services Agreement), our operations have been financed through \$0.6 million in advances from BioXcel.
+For the period from inception (March 29, 2017) until June 30, 2017 (effective date of the Services Agreement), our operations have been financed through \$562,000 (which was subsequently reduced to \$430,000 as of September 30, 2017) in advances from BioXcel.
 Such advances are payable to BioXcel upon the earlier of (i) 30 days after the completion of this offering, (ii) ten days after receiving funding of at least \$5,000,000 other than through an IPO and (iii) December 31, 2018.
 On June 30, 2017, BioXcel agreed to provide us a line of credit of \$1 million, pursuant to the terms of the Grid Note.
 The Grid Note shall be payable upon the earlier of (i) the completion of this offering and (ii) December 31, 2018, together with interest on the unpaid balance of each advance made under the Grid Note, which shall accrue at a rate per annum equal to the applicable federal rate for short-term loans as of the date hereof, in each case calculated based on a 365-day year and actual days elapsed.
-As of June 30, 2017, we have drawn an amount of \$285,000 under the Grid Note.
-We had no other source of funds through June 30, 2017.
+As of September 30, 2017, we have drawn an amount of \$369,000 under the Grid Note.

-Our cash and cash equivalents as of June 30, 2017 do not reflect the following transactions that occurred in the third and fourth quarter of 2017: (i) proceeds from issue of common shares amounting to \$0.7 million in September 2017 and (ii) proceeds from the issuance of common shares amounting to \$1.3 million in October 2017.
+Our cash and cash equivalents as of September 30, 2017 do not reflect proceeds from the issuance of common shares amounting to \$1.3 million in October 2017.